 Division of Student Affairs > Support Services > Health & Wellness > Alcohol & Substance Misuse Prevention

 First-year students as well as upperclassman, graduate students, and non-traditional students are at risk for increased alcohol use and misuse during their studies.
-In addition to providing support for those in recovery or those who are substance-free, HPW also educates on harm reduction strategies in order to decrease risk potential for those who do decide to drink.
+HPW provides support for those in recovery or those who are substance-free and educates on harm reduction strategies for those who do decide to drink.